AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/user-guide.md

 Your customers' behaviors might differ significantly by country and geographic region.
 For global businesses, using country-based or region-based models can increase attribution accuracy.
 Each region added creates a new model with that region's data.

-To define a new region, start by clicking **Add region**.
+To define a new region, start by clicking **[!UICONTROL Add region]**.
 In the container that appears, provide a name for the region.
-Only one value ("placeContext.geo.countryCode") populates from the **Enter Field Name** dropdown.
+Only one value ("placeContext.geo.countryCode") populates from the **[!UICONTROL Enter Field Name]** dropdown.
 Select this value.

 ![Select region att](./images/user-guide/select_region_att.png)